maightoguy/movie-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+Important -- The view all, takes you to a listing page only, Clicking on a card does not display an overview.
+Use the back button to navigate back to the Home page.
+Access the movie details from either the homepage or the results of a search operation for specific movies.
+Use the search bar to input your request and click Go! or press enter on your keyboard.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**